Hgoatly/Discover-Skane/testing.md

 8. I want find out whether there are any unspoilt forests in Skåne, so that I know whether to book a holiday there where I can 'get away from it all'.

 - Navigate to the 'Lakes and Forests' section.
+  - **Test Case 1**:
-  - Ensure that the 'Forest' and 'National Parks' images show pictures of a National Park, and a Forest.
+    - Ensure that the 'Forests' and 'National Parks' images show pictures of a National Park, and a Forest.
+  - **Expected Result**: 'Forests' and 'National Parks' images will be visible.
+  - **Actual Result**: 'Forests' and 'National Parks' images are visible.
+  - **Pass/Fail**: Pass.

+  - **Test Case 2**:
-  - Ensure the that text below the image details some recommended forests and National Parks in Skåne.
+    - Ensure the that text below the images details some recommended forests and National Parks in Skåne.
+  - **Expected Results**: Text below 'Forests' and 'National Parks' images will be visible.
+  - **Actual Results**: Text below 'Forests' and 'National Parks' images is visible.
+  - **Pass/Fail**: Pass.

+  - **Test case 3**:
     - Ensure that when 'Show on Map is clicked, the map is visible, and the image is hidden.
+  - **Expected Result**: When 'Show on Map' is clicked, the map will be visible, and the image will be hidden.
+  - **Actual Result**: When 'Show on Map' is clicked, the map is visible, and the image is hidden.
+  - **Pass/Fail**: Pass.

+  - **Test Case 4**:
     - Ensure that when 'Hide Map is clicked, the map is hidden and the image is visible.
+  - **Expected Result**: When 'Hide Map' is clicked, the map will be hidden, and the image will be visible.
+  - **Actual Result**: When 'Hide Map' is clicked, the map will be hidden, and the image will be visible.
+  - **Pass/Fail**: Pass.

+  - **Test Case 5**:
     - Ensure that there are custom markers on each map.
+  - **Expected Result**: When maps are visible, custom markers will be displayed on them.
+  - **Actual Result**: When maps are visible, custom markers are displayed on them.
+  - **Pass/Fail**: Pass.

+  - **Test Case 6**:
     - Ensure that when clicked, each marker will display an infowindow.
+  - **Expected Result**: Each marker will display an infowindow when clicked.
+  - **Actual Result**: Each marker displays an infowindow when clicked.
+  - **Pass/Fail**: Pass.

+  - **Test Case 7**:
     - Ensure that each infowindow details information about recommended forests or National Parks in Skåne.
+  - **Expected Result**: Each infowindow will display information about a forest or a National Park in Skåne.
+  - **Actual Result**: Each infowindow displays information about a forest or a National Park in Skåne.
+  - **Pass/Fail**: Pass.

+  - **Test Case 8**:
     - Ensure that the 'Attribution' link on each infowindow works, and takes the user to an external site, which opens in a new tab.

-- **Expected Result**: All images and maps to render, all infowindows to open and display the correct content, and all 'Attribution' links to navigate to an external site which opens in a new tab.
+  - **Expected Result**: 'Attribution' links on each infowindow will take the user to an external site, which opens in a new tab.
+  - **Actual Result**:  'Attribution' links on each infowindow take the user to external sites, which open in a new tab.

-- **Actual Result**: Pass.
+  - **Pass/Fail**: Pass.

 <div align="center">
     <img src="assets/images/readme-images/forests-card-screenshot.jpg" alt="Screenshot of the Forests card">